EurJIC-Wöhler Young Investigator Prize

 call for proposals 2026

-The Wöhler Association for Inorganic Chemistry of the GDCh and the European Journal of Inorganic Chemistry (EurJIC) are announcing the EurJIC-Wöhler Young Investigator Award for 2026.
+The Wöhler Association for Inorganic Chemistry of the GDCh and the European Journal of Inorganic Chemistry (EurJIC) are announcing the EurJIC-Wöhler Young Investigator Award for the year 2026.

 The award is intended to be given to a young scientist with a doctorate for an outstanding scientific work in the field of inorganic chemistry.
 This original work, in which the person being awarded appears as one of the corresponding authors, should already have been published and not be older than two years at the time of nomination.
 The nominee should represent an independent research area, but not yet hold an established academic or industrial position.